robertobatts/aws-certification-notes/notes/08-rds-aurora-ec.md

 	- Amazon Comprehend (for sentiment analysis)
 - You don't need to have ML experience
 - Use case: fraud detection, ads targeting, sentiment analysis, product recommendations

+### Backup and Monitoring
+- Automated backups:
+	- Daily full backup of the database (during the backup window)
+	- Transaction logs are backed-up by RDS every 5 minutes, this means you haven the ability to restore to any point in time (from oldest backup to 5 minutes ago)
+	- 1 to 35 days of retention, set 0 to disable automated
+ - Manual DB Snapshots
+	 - Manually triggered by the user
+	 - Retention of backup for as long as you want

+In a stopped RDS db, you will still pay for storage.
+If you plan on stopping it for a long time, you should snapshot and restore instead

+### RDS and Aurora Restore options
+- Restoring RDS / Aurora backup or a snapshot creates a new database
+- Restoring MySQL RDS database from S3
+- Restoring MySQL Aurora cluster from S3

+### Aurora Database Cloning
+- Create a new Aurora DB Cluster from an existing one
+- Faster than snapshot and restore
+- The new DB Cluster uses the same cluster volume and data as the original but will change when data updates are made
+- Very fast and cost effective
+- Useful to create a staging database from a production database without impacting the production db

 ## ElastiCache
 - Managed version of Redis or Memcached